 Until you try Pinot Noir from Germany (known as Spatburgunder) your journey into the sensual, gently autumnal underbelly of the grape will be incomplete.
 The tiny Ahr valley lies in one of the northernmost winemaking regions of Germany, near Bonn.
 Romans planted vines here.
 Some say the sheltered valley has an almost Mediterranean micro-climate.
 We wouldn’t go quite that far, but there is little doubt that it is the best Pinot Noir (Spatburgunder) region in Germany, these wines displaying the haunting layers of flavour and texture that Pinot fanatics crave.

 Rheinhessen, fertile and almost entirely flat, was the source of oceans of watery, sugary Liebfraumilch in the 60s, 70s and 80s.
-Today there is a real movement taking hold as a new generation of growers take over.
-They have seen what is possible in other parts of Germany and are determined to make great wine.
+Today there is real energy, a real movement taking hold as the new generation of growers have taken over.
+Sons and daughters coming out of wine college determined to make great wine in this previously unfashionable region.

 Spicy and plump.